StanHatko/benchmark_llm_overlap_queries/README.md

 different list for different queries.
 Can be generated automatically and easy to test.

-## Test on Lambda Labs GPU Instance
+## Test on Lambda Labs GPU Instance with 4-Bit Llama 3.1

+This test was done on a Lambda Labs gpu_1x_a100_sxm4 server in the Arizona, USA region.

+The 4-bit GPTQ quantized Llama 3.1 LLM was used for this test.

+### Environment Setup

 Setup the environment: